 Dual Degree - M.S.W. & M.A. in Social Justice

-Applicants for the dual degree should apply for admission to both programs using one application, indicating their intent to pursue MSW/MASJCD.
+Applicants for the dual degree should apply for admission to both programs using one application, indicating their intent to pursue MSW/MASJ.
 (Please be sure to provide the Statements of Purpose for BOTH programs with your application.)

 Students accepted to the Dual Degree are students in both SSW and IPS.
 As MSW candidates, they are part of the Leadership and Development in the Social Services (LDSS) track, which emphasizes skills in non-profit management, grant-writing, staff supervision, and program development.
 As MASJ students, they develop strong historical, philosophical, theological and practical social justice and community development knowledge and approaches.
 If you wish to learn more about the MASJ curriculum of this program an overview can be found here.